tayebiarasteh/sasp/README.md

 #### Overview of the project:

-- **Exercise 1**: Introduces the simulation language within a basic discrete-time signal processing context and goes on to the illustration of some important fundamentals on the representation of statistical signals.
+- **Representation of Signals 1**: Introduces the simulation language within a basic discrete-time signal processing context and goes on to the illustration of some important fundamentals on the representation of statistical signals.
 Linear mean, variance, white noise, normal distribution, ACF, PSD, basic filtering, pdf... .
 `intermediate.m` file contains the solutions for all the required exerimentations.

-- **Exercise 2**: Analysis of speech and audio signals and basic estimation methods.
+- **Representation of Speech and Audio Signals**: Analysis of speech and audio signals and basic estimation methods.
 Stationarity, Ergodicity, Long-Term and Short-Time Analysis of ACF and PSD, Periodogram, Welch and Bartlett methods, Pitch estimation.

+- **Speech Coding**: Linear prediction: forward vs. backward, Psychoacoustics: the foundation for audio coding (e.g. MPEG audio).

+- **ASR 1, Fundamentals and Feature Extraction**: